Pontifical School of Theology

 Intended as a primary aid to the critical study of biblical wisdom, this course seeks to identify its essential characteristics and highlight its fundamental biblical themes.

-THEO225Sacrament I: Baptism, Confirmation and Communion
+THEO225Sacraments I: Baptism, Confirmation and Eucharist

 3 credits